COVID-19 Vaccine Update

-- Caregivers are restricted to the emergency room, surgery waiting room, main lobby, or the patient's room.
+- Visitors are restricted to the surgery waiting room, main lobby, or the patient's room.

-- Caregivers must maintain at least a six-feet distance from other caregivers and staff, and may not congregate in hallways, lobbies, or the cafeteria.
+- Visitors must maintain at least a six-foot distance from other visitors and staff, must wear a mask at all times, and may not congregate in hallways, lobbies, or the cafeteria.

-All caregivers, employees, providers, and visitors are subject to a temperature check and screening upon arrival at the hospital.
+All employees, providers, and visitors are subject to a temperature check and screening upon arrival at the hospital.
 Individuals will be prohibited from entering the hospital if they:

 - Had contact with a confirmed COVID-19 positive person in the last 14 days